Legend-2015

 He is gay and makes no bones about it.

-Ron and Reggie have a love/hate relationship, to say the least, and this dynamic is the most interesting aspect of the film.
+Ron and Reggie have a love/hate relationship, and this dynamic is the most interesting aspect.

 Thanks to Hardy, as the writing is not Legend’s strongest suit, we see two very different characters, even though they look alike.
-In the myriad of scenes shared between the brothers, it appears as though two different actors are playing the roles and that is to Hardy’s credit.
+In the myriad of scenes shared between the brothers, it appears that two actors are playing the roles which is to Hardy’s credit.

 An important scene emphasizes the relationship between the two.
 When a rival dares to mention Reggie’s wife’s name disparagingly, he points a gun and fires at the man’s head.